ninon-io/ninon-io.github.io/_pages/teaching_pd.md

 > Full subject [Here](/documents/Pure_Data_Project.pdf){: .btn .btn--light-outline}

+-->

 ## Examples

-Here are examples of tracks made by my students in accordance with the subject.
+Here are examples of tracks made by my students in accordance with the subject of the project.

 > Jeremy Uzan - Pure House Data
 <html>